What defines Purebred Dogs

 Historical Dog c 320 - 350 AD

-In 350 BC, Greek philosopher Aristotle described 'high-bred' and 'thoroughbred' domestic animals as:
+In 350 BC, Greek philosopher Aristotle described 'high-bred' or 'thoroughbred' domestic animals as:

-'An animal is high-bred if it come from a noble stock, and an animal is a thoroughbred if it does not deflect from its racial characteristics.
+'.. (coming) from noble stock, an animal is a thoroughbred if it does not deflect from its racial characteristics.

-By 1486 AD dogs that displayed 'racial characteristics' for example the ability to hunt, were first classified by Dame Juliana Berners in her that was published in English as the 'Boke of Saint Albans'.
+By 1486 AD dogs that displayed 'racial characteristics' which also embraced temperament for example the ability to hunt, was developed and first classified by Dame Juliana Berners in her 'Boke of Saint Albans'.

-- The pure breed dog has an official Pedigree issued by a Kennel Club or other official body.
+- The purebred dog must have an Official Pedigree issued and recorded in a Kennel Club or other official body

 The original idea behind judging dogs at dog shows was assessing how closely the dog complied with its particular Breed Standard.
 The Stud Books then became vital because they recorded the dogs and their parentage responsible for these 'racial characteristics'.